Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 JBSA Randolph Air Force Base

-Randolph AFB is home to numerous Department of Defense units, including Headquarters Air Education and Training Command, the Air Force personnel center, and the host unit, the 12th Flying Training Wing.
+Randolph AFB is home to numerous Department of War units, including Headquarters Air Education and Training Command, the Air Force Personnel Center and the host unit, the 12th Flying Training Wing.

-The Air Force personnel center is the Air Force's human resources division implementing personnel, manpower, and services programs for nearly 330,000 active-duty members and 150,000 civilian employees through a worldwide network of personnel flights.
+AFPC is the central agency responsible for managing personnel programs and carrying out policies affecting the U.S. Air Force active-duty and civilian members.
+It is the division implementing personnel, manpower and services programs for nearly 315,000 active-duty members and 161,000 civilian employees through a worldwide network of personnel flights.
 AFPC carries out the programs covering all life cycles of military and civilian personnel for the Air Force, including defining resource requirements and developing and delivering airmen for the Air Force and the joint environment.
-AFPC also manages the implementation of services programs for airmen and their families.
+It also manages the implementation of services programs for airmen and their families.

 Joint Base San Antonio

-Fort Sam Houston is home to over 36,000 active duty and DOD civilians, 48,000 Family Members, and 76,000 retirees.
+Fort Sam Houston is home to over 36,000 active-duty and DOW civilians, 48,000 family members, and 76,000 retirees.
 It is home to 502d Air Base Wing, United States Army North, United States Army South, the Army Medical Department, Army Regional Health Command Central, Brooke Army Medical Center, US Army Medical Center of Excellence Navy Regional Recruiting, and the Medical Education and Training Campus, which graduates over 16,500 students from 49 medical programs annually.

 Lackland AFB is named after Brigadier General Frank Lackland, who was commissioned into the Army after serving in the District of Columbia National Guard.
 Construction on the base began on June 15, 1941, and was originally part of Kelly Field.
 One year later, it became an independent organization called the San Antonio Aviation Cadet Center.
 On February 3, 1948, the facility became Lackland AFB, Gateway to the Air Force.
 For more information, please visit the Lackland AFB homepage.